-- ½ teaspoon of grated ginger root or ginger powder
+- ½ teaspoon ginger powder, or grated ginger root

 - Mix the eggs: Add the eggs to half a cup of milk (you will use the rest of the milk later).
 Mix well, and strain to remove undissolved egg parts.
 Set aside.

 - Cook the bread: In a pot, mix the remaining milk with vanilla, cinnamon, ginger, cloves, salt, and sugar.
 Heat this mixture over low heat, and when it breaks the boil add the bread and raisins.
 Stir until all the bread has soaked in the milk.
 Add the butter and stir until it melts and mixes completely.Remove from heat.